 Moreover, when Pandemic is a central subject, discussing how decentralization and Panchayati Raj could be more successful to advertise Rajive Gandhi and Congress only showed their lack of knowledge and respect for the existing laws.
 This raises another serious question about the sincerity and knowledge level of both and the interview became a poor show off Congress’ propaganda.

 Rahul Gandhi wanted to portray his model of governance (which is non-existent in reality) as a liberal model.
 Raghuram spoke the language of the conspiracy theorists while discussing the centralization attempt.

 Raghuram’s thought that a decentralized governance model works better because the local government is also elected is not only funny in a pandemic situation but echoes more foolishness that Rahul Gandhi displayed.
-Simply because a government is democratically elected, does not mean that government will be in a better position to know what is appropriate in a pandemic situation as explained earlier.
-If they were talking about maintaining local administration, there was never an interference.
+Simply because a government is democratically elected, does not mean that the government will be in a better position to know what is appropriate in a pandemic situation as explained earlier.
+If they were talking about maintaining local administration, there was never any interference.
 So, Raghuram’s comment didn’t mean anything.